fma2/mars-rover/README.md

 ###### Step 3: Set CLASSPATH variable

-Assuming you have stored the jar files in a JUNIT folder and downloaded junit-4.11.jar and hamcrest-core-1.3.jar, set the CLASSPATH variable to point to the JUNIT jars location.
+Assuming you downloaded junit-4.11.jar and hamcrest-core-1.3.jar and have stored these files in a JUNIT folder, set the CLASSPATH variable to point to the JUNIT jars location.

 ```
 export CLASSPATH=$CLASSPATH:$JUNIT_HOME/junit-4.11.jar:$JUNIT_HOME/hamcrest-core-1.3.jar